visua1hue/obsidian-shards/README.md

 **Obsidian Shards** is a **personal collection** of modular CSS snippets meticulously crafted to optimize the visual appearance and functionality of my Obsidian interface.
 Each "shard" is designed to enhance specific UI elements, creating a cohesive and tailored setup that aligns perfectly with my workflow and preferences.

 Inspired by the [Shimmering Focus](https://github.com/chrisgrieser/shimmering-focus) theme, these snippets focus on creating a minimalistic and clean user interface while maintaining essential functionality.
-Currently adjusted to complement and extend [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin) theme.

 ## Features